How to use indicators in cBots¶

-In this article (and the video above), we explain how you can use built-in indicators in your cBots.
+In this article and its corresponding video, we explain how you can use built-in indicators in your cBots.
 Using indicators in a cBot is typically done for a variety of purposes, most notably making cBots take trading decisions depending on indicator outputs.
-To demonstrate this, we will develop a simple automated trading strategy based on the Relative Strength Indicator (RSI).
+To demonstrate this, we will develop a simple automated trading strategy based on the Relative Strength Index (RSI).

 We will rename our cBot to "RSI cBot".
 Here is how our automated trading strategy will function.